MrArun21/Spin-Reveal/README.md

 - Resets the game to its initial state with placeholder symbols and no result.

+####  🚀 Turbo Mode

+- Disables the reel animation and instantly displays the final result

 #### 🧩 Used Features

 - Built using **React Hooks**: `useState` for state management and `useRef` for sound control.